 Are you frustrated looking for the right person?
 Do you want a more connected relationship?
 Welcome to Your One-Stop Relationship Coaching Service Provider Being happy in a loving relationship depends upon your ability to acquire the relationship skills to be the best partner you can be.
 Remember - what separates those who achieve from those who don't is in direct proportion to one's ability to ask for help.
 Call 303-798-2456 x3 or email firstname.lastname@example.org today!

 Welcome to Your One-Stop Relationship Coaching Service Life is all about relationships.
 And we want our relationships to be harmonious, balanced and fulfilling.
 The good news is that healthy relationship skills can be learned, and unhealthy relationship patterns can be changed.
 Supporting clients to develop and fine-tune their skills in order to create balanced and fulfilling relationships is my role as your Relationship Coach.
 You and I will work together to define strategies for letting go of toxic relationships, transforming current relationships, and proactively co-creating healthy new relationships.
 Connection Coaching, LLC - Cofounder and Lead Relationship Coach - Consultant and Mentor Couple for couples support groups - Coauthored: Preventative Maintenance for Your Marriage: The Owner’s Manual for a Couples Group by Burd, Liming, Skudneski/Stutzman, and Thiel ~ Get your personal copy at: www.RelationshipCoach.us, email@example.com, or 303-798-2456 x3.
 Marriage Education Workshop Facilitator - Arapahoe Community College - Littleton, Colorado - Colorado Free University – Denver, Colorado - Denver metro MOPS (Mothers of Pre-Schoolers) - Mile Hi Couples Group Retreat Responsible for developing and facilitating interactive relationship workshops and breakout sessions.
 Relationship Coach and Mediator - private individual and couple relationship coaching - one-stop coaching services ranging from singles preparing for their next long-term relationship, premarital enhancement, to marital enrichment, to controlled separation Education: MA – Education (CU), and BS-Education (ISU), Certified Family Life Educator (National Council on Family Relations), PREP (Prevention and Relationship Enhancement Program) and Christian PREP Level 3 Leader, Active Relationship Center Mastery Series Facilitator, Love Without Hurt: Anger Regulation (Compassion) and Core Values Program, Couples Communication and Collaborative Marriages Program, The First Dance Partnership, Marriage Builders Coaching Partnership, and the Professional Mediation Certificate Program.
 Web information: www.RelationshipCoach.us

-Articles by Greg Thiel
+Greg Thiel Success Stories

 Alone But NOT Lonely